szekelyisz/AuraNode/README.md

 Be avdised that OSC provides no secutity features at all.
 This means there's no way to check that an incoming message originated from an authentic/trusted source, so any host on the same network can control actuators.
 The entire security of a network of nodes depends on security provided by your WiFi network.
 Therefore it is strongly recommended to use a dedicated, password-protected WiFi network with strong authentication such as WPA or WPA2.

+## Contributing

+Pull requests are more than welcome.
+If you find a bug or miss a feature, feel free to open an issue.
+In case you just want to make this project better, pick something to work on form the TODO list below or the [interfaces waiting to be implemented](#support-planned) above.

 ## TODO

  * Document module and interface configuration options.
 For now, please refer to the [example configuration file](AuraNode.example.json)